chijuiwu/Kinect2Kit/docs/api/session/session.md

             "message": "Response"
         }

-        with either 200 or 400 status code
+        HTTP status code 200 or 400

 ## C# Client

+The client can specify the environment specification inside a configuration file in xml format, see [configuration](#docs/api/session/configuration)